N3gus/IS_IS/README.md

 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

+For major changes, please open an issue first to discuss what you would like to change.

-## Future Enhancements
+## Roadmap

-- Area support and level-specific routing
+- [ ] Area support and level-specific routing
-- LSP generation and flooding
+- [ ] LSP generation and flooding
-- Dynamic neighbor discovery
+- [ ] Dynamic neighbor discovery
-- Authentication mechanisms
+- [ ] Authentication mechanisms
-- Multiple metrics support
+- [ ] Multiple metrics support
-- Route summarization
+- [ ] Route summarization
-- GUI interface
+- [ ] GUI interface

 ## License